About the Paralegal Advanced Competency Exam® (PACE®)

-The Certification Standards Committee will reactivate the RP status of an inactive RP upon receipt of a written request to reactivate the status, received at least sixty (60) days prior to the expiration of the inactive time period, and a showing of compliance with registration requirements.
-RP's on inactive status are required to obtain ½ of the regular CLE requirements.
+The Certification Standards Committee will reactivate the RP status of an inactive RP upon receipt of a renewal providing documentation of compliance requirements and payment of the appropriate renewal fee(s), received at least sixty (60) days prior to the expiration of the inactive time period.
+RPs on inactive status are required to obtain ½ of the regular CLE requirements.

 The Certification Standards Committee shall suspend the RP credential for a period of sixty (60) days based upon any of the following:

 A. Failure to file a Registration Statement with NFPA Headquarters;

 C. Failure to provide evidence of continuing education.